Overview

 - Phase 1: Essential maintenance along the route including drainage works – completed

-Phase 2 – ongoing
+Phase 2 – June 2025 to summer 2026

 The second phase of a project got underway on in June 2025.